PyPartMC

 Every time we remove particles we keep track of the particle ID and the action performed in the aero_info_array_t structure.
 This is typically cleared each time we output data to disk.

-returns the total mass of each particle in the population
+Return the total mass of each particle in the population.

-returns the volume of each particle in the population
+Return the volume of each particle in the population.

-returns the mobility diameter of each particle in the population
+Return the mobility diameter of each particle in the population.

-returns the diameter of each particle in the population
+Return the diameter of each particle in the population.

-returns the critical relative humidity of each particle in the population
+Return the critical relative humidity of each particle in the population.

 returns the mixing state parameters (d_alpha, d_gamma, chi) of the population